tlaplus/vscode-tlaplus/CONTRIBUTING.md

 - `src/parsers/` &mdash; Set of classes that parse output of the various TLA+ tools.
 - `src/symbols/` &mdash; The classes that extract symbol information from files (constants, variables, operators etc.)

-The files `resources/check-result-view.*` implement the Check Result View panel using [Webview API](https://code.visualstudio.com/api/extension-guides/webview).
+Files `resources/check-result-view.*` implement the Check Result View panel using [Webview API](https://code.visualstudio.com/api/extension-guides/webview).

 ## Tests

 Tests are good!

 They are placed in the `tests` directory.
-The files `runTest.ts` and `suite/index.ts` are used to setup the [Mocha testing framework](https://mochajs.org).
-And the other files and subdirectories use the same layout as the main source code.
+Files `runTest.ts` and `suite/index.ts` are used to setup the [Mocha testing framework](https://mochajs.org).
+And other files and subdirectories use the same layout as the main source code.

 ## Other